iamTanTan/E-Learning_Lab/README.md

 ## :memo: License ##

 This project is under license from MIT.
 For more details, see the [LICENSE](LICENSE.md) file.
-Created by: Phillippe Adriane Inocencio
+Created by: Phillippe Adriane Inocencio & ASU EPICS &#xa0;
-&#xa0;

 <a href="#top">Back to top</a>